Magnetized tori with magnetic polarization around Kerr black holes: Variable angular momentum discs: Conditions for the appearance of a local maximum of

 \section{Conditions for the appearance of a local maximum of $\beta_{\mathrm{m}}$}

-As we observed, some of our models possess a maximum on the magnetisation parameter function at the equatorial plane, $\beta_{\mathrm{m}}(R, \pi/2)$.
+As we observed, some of our models possess a maximum on the magnetization parameter function at the equatorial plane, $\beta_{\mathrm{m}}(R, \pi/2)$.
 In this appendix, we analyse the conditions required for that maximum to appear.
 For this derivation, we use the equation of state for the fluid $p = K w^{\Gamma}$ instead of $p = K \rho^{\Gamma}$ used in the main body of this paper.
-This choice greatly simplifies the proof and it is supported by the fact that it is a good approximation to $p = K \rho^{\Gamma}$ for magnetised discs in the Kerr spacetime (see~\citet{Gimeno-Soler_etal_2019}).
+This choice greatly simplifies the proof and it is supported by the fact that it is a good approximation to $p = K \rho^{\Gamma}$ for magnetized disks in the Kerr spacetime (see~\citet{Gimeno-Soler_etal_2019}).
 We start from